Image block with ability to crop

 Fixed a bug where you couldn't select to crop, save, then edit later to deselect cropping.

-olacom replied on at Reply
+olacom replied on at Permalink Reply

 olacom